-NWS: Austin area ‘abnormally dry’ - Austin Daily Herald
+NWS: Austin area ‘abnormally dry,’ heat advisory this afternoon - Austin Daily Herald

-NWS: Austin area ‘abnormally dry’
+NWS: Austin area ‘abnormally dry,’ heat advisory this afternoon

 Despite some precipitation over the weekend, rainfall totals are below average for this time of year, according to Logan Lee, meteorologist for the National Weather Service in La Crosse, Wisconsin.